rstudio/renv/tests/testthat/_snaps/snapshot.md

       # Installing packages ---

       - Installing egg ...
-OK [built source and cached]
+OK [built from source and cached]

       Successfully installed 1 package in XXXX seconds.
       The following package(s) will be updated in the lockfile: